RISC-OS-Community/DME-Desk-Base/README.md

 This license was chosen to:

 - Ensure everyone in the RISC OS community could benefit from the software
-- Having a license that is compatible with RISC OS license itself
+- Having a license that is compatible with RISC OS license
-- Avoid people from taking the sources and not collaborating back improvements (so the entire community would always benefit from every improvement)
+- Avoid people from taking the sources and not collaborating back their improvements (we want to ensure that the entire RISC OS community can always benefit from every improvement!)
 - Have a commercial-software friendly license, so entities that want to produce commercial software can do so without legal issues, as long as they respect in full the CDDL license

 ### Why CDDL v1.1?